anpham6/squared-functions/README.md

 });
 ```

-Setting the active cloud storage filename to a JS/CSS bundle might not have any effect since it is possible more than one bundle will be created.
+Setting the active cloud storage filename to a JS/CSS bundle will not have any effect since usually more than one bundle will be created.

 ```javascript
 // NOTE: js | css | image | video | audio